jkotan/nexdatas.tools/doc/nxsfileinfo.rst

                         names of entry groups to be shown (separated by commas without spaces).
 If name is '' all groups are shown.
 The default: ''
-   -m, --raw-metadata    do not store NXentry as scientificMetadata --add-empty-units     add empty units for fields without units -p PID, --pid PID
+   -m, --raw-metadata    do not store NXentry as scientificMetadata --add-empty-units     add empty units for fields without units --oned                add 1d values to scientificMetadata --first-last          add first and last values of 1d records to scientificMetadata -p PID, --pid PID
                         dataset pid
    -i BEAMTIMEID, --beamtimeid BEAMTIMEID